Sweet Potato Rolls

 Instructions

-1. Combine yeast, sugar and milk in a medium mixing bowl, stir until dissolved.
-Cover bowl and set aside, in a warm place, for 10 minutes, until mixture is foamy.
+1. Combine yeast, sugar, and milk in a medium mixing bowl; stir until dissolved.
+Cover and set aside in a warm place for 10 minutes, until foamy.

-2. Add sweet potatoes, butter, salt, egg and 3 cups flour to milk mixture and mix with a wooden spoon until well combined.
+2. Add sweet potatoes, butter, salt, egg, and 3 cups of flour to the milk mixture; mix with a wooden spoon until well combined.

-3. Turn dough out onto a floured board and knead in enough flour, about 1 cup, to make a soft dough.
-Knead for 5 minutes, until dough is smooth and elastic.
+3. Turn dough out onto a floured board and knead in about 1 cup of flour to make a soft dough.
+Knead for 5 minutes, until smooth and elastic.

-4. Put dough into a bowl that has been smeared with butter, cover bowl and put in a warm place until dough has doubled in bulk, about 1 1/2 hours.
+4. Place dough in a buttered bowl, cover, and let rise in a warm place until doubled in bulk, about 1 1/2 hours.

-5. Deflate dough, form dough into 12 balls, put balls into a buttered 9? square baking pan, cover and let rise until dough has doubled in bulk, about 45 minutes.
+5. Deflate dough, form into 12 balls, place in a buttered 9×9 inch baking pan, cover, and let rise until doubled in bulk, about 45 minutes.

 7. Serve warm with butter.